[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 Avant Pride small lesbian flag dildo with suction cup showing

 This is such an easy to use dildo!
 A simple yet effective design, refreshingly petite size, gorgeous queer colourway, and high quality material.
 It’s also versatile, anal-safe, and harness compatible.
-What more could you need in a basic dildo?
+What more could you need in a basic dildo for lesbians, sapphics, WLW, and anyone else who connects with this flag?
 And on top of all that, it retails for just £32.
+Readers in North America can find this toy at Babeland or Good Vibes for $44.99.

-Thanks to The Pleasure Garden for sending me the Avant Pride P3 to review.
+Thanks to The Pleasure Garden for sending me the Avant Pride P3 small suction cup dildo to review.
 All views, as always, are mine!
 Affiliate links appear in this post.

 7 Things That Helped Me to Get Over a Broken Heart